 Additional information on regional and international weather can be obtained from the BBC Weather website.

 Watch all episodes of BBC Weather here.
 BBC Weather is a tv-programme of BBC One.
-Are you a fan of BBC Weather?
-Mark it as your favourite.
-Furthermore, you will receive personal television tips and programme suggestions based on your preferences.
 You can see all episodes of BBC Weather here via Youriplayer.co.uk.